ckaestne/seai/assignments/I3_tradeoffs.md

 Discuss what qualities are important for a model underlying the planned dashboard.
 Consider real-world production concerns if you would use this technique actually for making business decisions, including providing the infrastructure to compute predictions, update models, debugging, pursuing business goals, and so forth.

-Consider relevance of at least accuracy, training cost, amount of data needed, amount of features available, effort for data cleaning and feature engineering, inference cost, cost of updating the model with new data, model size, robustness, interpretability, **TODO**.
-You may not consider all qualities equally relevant in this scenario.
+Consider relevance of at least (1) accuracy, (2) training cost, (3) amount of data needed, (4) scalability with the number of features considered, (5) effort for data cleaning and feature engineering, (6) inference cost, (7) cost of updating the model with new data, (8) model size, (9) robustness, and (10) interpretability.
+You may consider other qualities.
+You may decide that not all qualities are equally relevant in this scenario.
+You may group them as relevant and not relevant or rank them.

 For each relevant quality (at least 5), define a measure and operationalize it.
-Typically you want to chose operationalizations to measure the qualities automatically, but for some qualities, operationalization may involve human judgement or human-subject experiments.
-Many metrics and operationalizations will likely be obvious and simple, some may not be.
+Typically you want to chose operationalizations to measure the qualities automatically, but for some qualities, operationalization may involve human judgement or human-subject experiments; measures may be on any kind of scales, including nominal scales.
+Many metrics and operationalizations will likely be obvious and simple and follow common standards, some may not be.
 In either case, the description should be precise enough that others can independently measure these qualities on other modeling techniques without knowing your exact implementation.

 ## Task 2: Compare modeling techniques